 Given the big fuss over raw tomatoes, I guess it’s only appropriate that I deep fried the little bastards.
 Though in all fairness to these Lycopene rich fruits, I’m guessing the salmonella outbreaks are a result of bad farming and people/restaurants not properly washing the tomatoes.

 Because they’re not fully ripe, green tomatoes are tart, dense and perfect for frying as they have less moisture and hold their shape.
 This recipe will yield fragrant disks with thick savory crusts and a tart, tender interior.
 They’re fantastic with a soft poached egg on top, and if you want to go for the full heart attack, make a cream and sausage gravy to pour on top (I call this Southern Eggs Benedict).

-1/4 C hard cheese grated on a microplane (I used an aged farmhouse cheddar)
+- 1/4 Cup cheese hard grated on a microplane (I used an aged farmhouse cheddar)

 - fleur de sel for sprinkling

 - Setup 3 shallow flat bottomed bowls or plates by adding the cornstarch to one, the egg and buttermilk to the next and the cornmeal, flour, cheese, paprika and Season All to the last.
 Beat the egg mixture and whisk together the cornmeal mixture.